 Financial guarantee contracts are recognised as a liability at the time the guarantee is issued.
-The liability is initially measured at fair value, and if there is material increase in the likelihood that the guarantee may have to be exercised, at the higher of the amount determined in accordance with AASB 137 Provisions.
-Confinent Liabilities and Contingent Assets and the amount initially recognised less culturalisative amortisations.
-In the determination of fair value, consideration is given to factors including the probability of default by the guaranteed party and the likely loss to Council in the event
+The liability is initially measured at fair value, and if there is material increase in the likelihood that the guarantee may have to be exercised, at the higher of the amount determined in accordance with AASB 137 Provisions, Contingent Liabilities and Contingent Assets and the amount initially recognised less cumulative amortisation, where appropriate.
+In the determination of fair value, consideration is given to factors including the probability of default by the guaranteed party and the likely loss to Council in the event of default.